Data package for Skyfield

 download.py script, we recommend to run it from a virtualenv where you'd have installed the "dev" dependencies, using:

-Note: This project is, and should be compatible with Python 2.6/2.7 and Python 3.5+, to be kept the same Python compatiblity that
+Important: This project is, and should stay compatible with Python 2.6, 2.7 and Python 3.5+ up to 3.9, to keep the same Python compatibility that

 de421.bspis provided by the Jet Propulsion Laboratory,